stanfordnmbl/osim-rl/docs/_docs/nips2017/interface.md

 The function returns:

 * `observation` - a vector (if `project = True`) or a dictionary describing the state of muscles, joints, and bodies in the biomechanical system.
+Note that only `project = True` is consistent with the actual NIPS 2017 challenge.

 * `reward` - reward gained in the last iteration.
 The reward is computed as a change in position of the pelvis along the x axis minus the penalty for the use of ligaments.
 See the "Physics of the model" section for details.